cibernox/ember-native-dom-helpers/README.md

   });
   ```

 - More real behaviour: When a clicks on an element `click` is not the only event fired.
 In a
   real click the sequence of events is `mousedown`, `focus`, `mouseup`, `click`.
 When a user
   fills in an input the sequence of events is `focus`, `<mutate-value>`, `input` and `change`.
   The helpers provided by this addon fire those events in the right order simulating more
   closely how a real user would interact with the page.

-## Standard DOM elements returned using a `find` helper
+## Standard DOM elements returned using a `find`/`findAll` helpers

 - The `find` helper uses `document.querySelector` and will return a single `HTMLElement` or `null`.
 - The `findAll` helper uses `document.querySelectorAll` and returns `NodeList` with zero or more elements.